Information about Mates And Dates

 a buffet style dinner, a DJ

-or sometimes a live band providing
+or a live band providing

 music for dancing, and pleasant conversation with